MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ## Quantum circuits with Python

-In Python, there're three distinct ways of generating a circuit:
+You can visualize quantum circuits in Python by using the `qsharp` package.
+The `qsharp` package provides a set of functions to generate quantum circuits for Q# programs.

+1. You can use `qsharp.get_circuit()` to dump the current state of the program in the form of a circuit.

-- You can use `qsharp.circuit(entry_expr)` to generate a circuit for a given entry expression.
+1. If you want to visualize a circuit for a specific entry expression, you can use `qsharp.circuit(entry_expr)` and pass the entry expression as an argument.
 This method disregards the current state of the runtime and evaluates a quantum program from scratch.
-- You can use `qsharp.circuit(operation)` to generate a circuit for a given operation.
-- You can use `qsharp.get_circuit()` to dump the current state of the program in the form of a circuit.
+For example, the `GHZSample` operation takes an integer `n` and prepares a GHZ state with `n` qubits.
+Then, you can visualize the circuit for this operation by running the following code.

+    ```python
+    qsharp.circuit("GHZSample(3)")
+    ```

+1. If you want to visualize the circuit for a specific operation, you can use `qsharp.circuit(operation)`.
+For example, the `PrepareCatState` operation prepares a cat state with two qubits.
+You can visualize the circuit for this operation by running the following code.

+    ```python
+    qsharp.circuit("PrepareCatState")
+    ```

+For more information about quantum circuit diagram conventions, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).

 > [!NOTE]
 > When using `qsharp.get_circuit()`, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
 This is because `qsharp.get_circuit()` uses the current state of the actual simulator, so the position in the control flow and the result of the measurement are known.